posaune0423/next-firebase-chatapp/README.md

 ## Development
 First, you have to get firebase api key. if you are not familier with firebase, just check it out from [here](https://support.google.com/firebase/answer/7015592?authuser=0)
-After the process aboe have been done, you should get firebas config object like below
+After the process above have been done, you should get firebase config object like below

 ```js
   var config = {